athombv/com.athom.homeyduino/README.md

 ## License and credits

-Homeyduino is a product developed by Renze Nicolai as part of his internship project for the Electrical Engineering study at Saxion university for applied sciences.
+Homeyduino is a product developed by [Renze Nicolai](https://github.com/renzenicolai) as part of his internship project for the Electrical Engineering study at Saxion University of Applied Sciences.

 The Homeyduino app and Arduino library are licensed under the [GPLv3 license](LICENSE).